Cll2

-Beta-toxin Cll2, shortened to Cll2, is a toxin in the venom of the Mexican Scorpion species Centruroides limpidus limpidus.
+Beta-toxin Cll2, shortened to Cll2, is a toxin in the venom of the Mexican scorpion species Centruroides limpidus limpidus.
 The toxin belongs to the β-class family of sodium channel-inhibiting scorpion toxins.
 It affects voltage-dependent activation, conductance and resurgent currents of voltage gated sodium channels by binding to site 4.

 Etymology and Source

-Cll2 is named after the venom produced by the species Centruroides limpidus limpidus (Cll, a Mexican scorpion).
+Cll2 is named after the venom produced by the species Centruroides limpidus limpidus, a Mexican scorpion.
 Cll1 and Cll2 are both derived from this venom.
 The Centruroides limpidus limpidus species is a member of the only genus that represents a life hazard to humans in Mexico, and is mainly found in the state of Morelos.

 Chemistry

 Cll2 belongs to the beta-type of sodium channel-inhibiting scorpion toxins.
 The Cll venom consists of six fractions, of which only Cll2 is lethal, amounting to ~42% of the venom.
 Cll2 consists of thirteen sub-fractions, of which sub-fraction 9 is the largest.
 The molecular weight of Cll2 is about 7600 Da.
 The primary structure of the Cll2 toxin (toxin II.9) is: